Estimated Reading Time: 13 minutes

 How Do I Make My Time With My Son Special?

-It starts with making sure that he knows exactly how much I love him.
+Having a Christian working mom blog and being a full time employee takes up a lot of my time.
+However, the first thing I do to make Izaak know he’s an important part of my life is to make sure that he knows exactly how much I love him.
 Of course as a mother I love my child with all of my heart and would do anything to protect him and make him happy, but with the busyness of life and necessary discipline that is part of parenting, sometimes speaking words of affirmation is forgotten in our household.

 What I Say Matters As A Mom